 Photography has been important not only for capturing your most precious family memories throughout the years, but for capturing historical records.
 In fact, the history of cameras can be traced back all the way to the 1600s and earlier.
+Capture archival experts have put together a complete evolution of the camera so you can learn how the technology progressed from pre-film cameras to the digital camera or smartphone you use to snap pictures of family events.

 Keep reading to learn about major milestones in the evolution of cameras including camera obscura, daguerreotype, roll film, 35mm film, polaroid, digital cameras, and smartphones.